norc-heal/heal-app-docs/docs/resotrack/editresource.md

     !!! note

         Currently, you can only edit a resource once within the tool, due to an issue of duplicate files in the archive folder.
 This will be addressed in later releases of the tool.

         For a temporary fix, if you need to make second or third edits to the same resource file, you should go into the archive folder and change the name of the resource txt file saved there (for example, you can change the name from "resource-trk-result-1" to "resource-trk-result-1-1" and so on for additional revisions).
+This will prevent an error.

 4. Make any necessary edits to your resource file, and then select "Save resource."